-34. The long-run framework memo to the FOMC in July 2019 by Ajello and others concludes that it is likely preferable to err on the side of lower estimates of an SPU.
+30 Ajello and others (2020) conclude that it is likely preferable to err on the side of lower estimates of an SPU.
 The memo argues that the costs from assuming an SPU that is too high, which would induce a more restrictive policy stance to ward off inflationary pressures, are greater than assuming a lower value to the SPU in a low interest rate environment with zero-lower-bound concerns.